hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

 2. Optimized Clusters
 3. Silhouette Scores

 Correlation Matrix show the matrix that are sorted by their relevance.
-Optimized Clustres show the optimal number of clustres and each of the culsters' contents.
+Optimized Clusters show the optimal number of clustres and each of the culsters' contents.

 ::